 All the waters shown on Down to Earth

-- Aqui-Live (Australia) [Quick note: They have now rebranded as Three Bays due to a trademark troll taking their brand name and logo in a separate country.
+- Three Bays / Aqui-Live (Australia) [Quick note: They were Aqui-Live on the show but have now rebranded as Three Bays due to a trademark troll taking their brand name and logo in a separate country.
 We've long been fans and wish them fantastic success under their new moniker.]: Martin calls this "the olive oil of waters" and a "thick water".
 Anna Kendrick's reaction was "it annoys me that this is so good" while it led Zac Efron to say "water has a flavour for sure".
 With a very high mineral content, especially for a still water, it takes on a surprising creamy mouthfeel and taste.
 We have been lucky enough to try it and found it has an almost dairy taste and feel.
 That may sound strange for a water, but you'll be fascinated if you get a chance to try it.
 TDS: 1300 mg/l

 - Hildon (UK): The sparkling version of one of Britain's most well-known brands.
 With a medium mineral level and a unique carbonation style.
 Martin describes it saying "the bubbles are awesome, they're like super tiny, almost like champagne bubbles."
 TDS: 312 mg/l